colinfruit/freemarker-visualizer/README.md

 ```sh
 freemarker-visualizer path/to/template.ftl
 ```
-This will create a temporary image file.
+This will display a visual graph.

 ### Save graph as an image:
 ```sh